deepa-sarojam/Exploratory-Data-Analysis/README.md

         .astype() — change a column data type (if needed)
 - [ ] EDA and Data Visualization
     - [ ] Webscrap the Dataset
-- [ ] What is the Conclusion?
+- [ ] What is the Conclusion/Inferences?

 ## Step 4: Executing & Iterating on your project

 **Project Deliverables**

-- Jupyter notebook
+- Jupyter notebook (web scrapping - 2nd step)
 - EDA
 - Medium/LinkedIn Blog post
 - Portfolio (Streched)
 - Resume (Streched)

+## Step 5: Reference and Future Research